junaidsyed-1/Namaste-Node.JS/NamasteNode S02/devTinder-backend/readme.md

 # package-lock.json
 - package-lock.json is a file that is automatically generated when installing dependencies with npm.
 It locks the exact versions of the depencdency(and their dependencuies) to ensure consistency across different environment.

-# What is a request handler?
-- Request handler is a functions in Express that processes incoming HTTP requests and sends back a response.
-The handler define what the server should do when a specifi route is hit, such as retrieving data, processing it, and sending a response back to the client.

 # When we create route the order of the route matter. because the routing is oreder-dependent.
 - Express executes routes in the order they are defined.
 If you put a more general route like "/" first, it can catch requests intended for more specific routes (like /dash or /test), making them unreachable.
 - Since this is synchronous code, once a response is sent (e.g., res.send()), the request is considered handled, and no further routes are checked.